thijssnel/tata-steel-sound-localisation/README.md

 ```
 After the reboot a microphone pictogram should be seen in the main page of the raspberry pi that is called i2smaster when connecting the microphones like in the paper referenced in the beginning of this read me file.

-# 4. installing the compass
+### 4. installing and kalibrating the compass
 Make sure you're in the root of the python envirnoment
 Connect the compass pins with the following gpio pins of the rapsberry pi 5
 Vcc ---> 3.3V
 GND ---> Ground
 SCL ---> GPIO 3